Wind-WindKids/winding/samples/storycats/winding.md

 @image: Aria.storycat
 Glowing letters wrapping Aria storycat.
 The daytime sky begins to shimmer with faint triangles and stars.
 Trixy and Windy watching.

 --
-part2_aria_storycat: page, image, landscape-oriented --
-And suddenly, no longer just a cat, she became a storycat of letters, colors glowing red, gold, and green.

-@image: Aria.storycat
-Aria’s outline formed from shimmering words and equations.

---
 part2_children_wow: page, image, landscape-oriented
 --